tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Relativistic Acceleration Correction
 ####################################

-The relativistic correction acceleration model can be created as indicated in the `API <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.relativistic_correction>`_.
+The relativistic correction acceleration model can be created as indicated in the `API documentation <https://tudatpy.readthedocs
+.io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.relativistic_correction>`_.
 This is a first-order (in 1/c^2) correction to the acceleration due to the influence of relativity for a massless body (*e.g.* spacecraft) orbiting a massive body (*e.g.* Earth), which in turn orbits a third body (*e.g.* Sun),